1. Not ready to register yet?

 The next step is to take a placement test.
 Testing is done at high schools throughout the Highland district.
 To find out if we are testing at your high school, ask your guidance counselor or contact us at firstname.lastname@example.org.
 Testing is also provided on campus for all applicants.
-Click on our placement testing schedule for more information.
-You may also download a sample placement test to prepare for the test.
+Click on our page for more information.
+You may also visit our Sample Placement Page to prepare for the test.

 7. See an advisor

 Our professional advising staff will help you create the right schedule of classes so that you will transfer painlessly or complete your degree on time.
 Our placement test is intended to help you enroll in classes that aren’t too easy or too difficult for you.
 Your advisor will help you interpret the results.
 See the advisor during a visit in your high school or make an appointment by calling (815) 599-3573 or Email email@example.com.
 See our Ask an Advisor chat for FAQs.